marrowe/word2diavec/README.md

 It can take two pretrained models or a dataset to be trained in vector_training.py.

 The model first saves average cosine similarity between weights in models' shared vocabulary.
-Then, using a list of analogies in the form a : a* :: b : b*, it calculates cosine similarities between "most similar" word offsets to provide the missing word, e.g., talk:talking::swim:swimming.
+Then, using a list of analogies in the form a:a* :: b:b*, it calculates cosine similarities between "most similar" word offsets to provide the missing word, e.g., talk:talking::swim:swimming.
 If the model correctly provides b*, it receives a point, but it receives no points for those it gets wrong.